RafaelFLopes/2024_ETEC_POO_Exercises/README.md

 ﻿# 2024_ETEC_POO_Exercises
-POO exercise in Java for learning
+POO exercise in Java for learning.